-The Proposed Action would not add any new residents or employees to the area.
-In addition, the project would have a beneficial impact on open space ratios by providing increased open space for passive recreation.
+The Proposed Project would not add any new residents or employees to the area.
+In addition, the project would have a beneficial impact on open space ratios and the quality of existing open space by providing improved and increased open space for passive recreation.
 Lower Manhattan is currently underserved in this respect according to New York City Department of City Planning (DCP) open space guidelines.
-Therefore, the Proposed Action would not result in significant adverse impacts to open space.
+Therefore, the Proposed Project would not result in significant adverse impacts to open space.